 The hotel combines the elegance of earlier times with modern comfort, service and convenience - and the location is uniquely serene; its quietness (and the golf facility for off-duty relaxation) makes the castle a good venue for small conferences and business meetings, but it is also a highly romantic location and perfect for small weddings.

-All guest rooms have been refurbished recently and, although they inevitably vary in size and outlook (and may have some of the little quirks that are typical of old buildings), all are very comfortably furnished in a luxurious country house style, and discreet, well-trained staff look after guests magnificently.
+All guest rooms have been refurbished recently and, although they inevitably vary in size and outlook (and may have some of the little quirks that are typical of old buildings), all are very comfortably furnished in a luxurious country house style.

 Conference/banqueting (30/120).
 Golf, archery, clay pigeon shooting, fishing, tennis, walking, gardens.
 Pool table.
 Children welcome (under 4 free in parents' room; cots available; bay sitting arranged).

 The staff are friendly and welcoming, even the pianist raises a hand of welcome in the handsome and atmospheric dining room with its richly panelled interior.
-Appointed to the highest standard, it makes a magnificent setting for an atmospheric dinner.
+Appointed to the highest standard, it makes a magnificent setting for an atmospheric dinner created by Head Chef Michael Thomas and his team.